In the Package Manager window, the pane on the right displays details of the selected package.

 These details include the following information:

-(B) The package version and the date the package was published to the registry or the Asset Store (and tagA reference word which you can assign to one or more GameObjects to help you identify GameObjects for scripting purposes.
+(A) The display name.
+For Unity packages, a lock icon () and any tagsA reference word which you can assign to one or more GameObjects to help you identify GameObjects for scripting purposes.
 For example, you might define and “Edible” Tag for any item the player can eat in your game.
 More info

-(E) The package author and the name of the package registry.
+(D) The name of the package registry.
 For native Unity packages, this is always “Unity”.
 For scoped package registries, this matches the name property for this scoped registry in the project manifestEach Unity project has a project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the

 <project>/Packages directory.
 The Package Manager uses it to configure many things, including a list of dependencies for that project, as well as any package repository to query for packages.
 More info

-(K) Unity packages that include sample assets display the samples along with an import button.
-To import the sample code, click the Import into project button next to the sample.
+(J) Unity packages that include sample assets display the samples along with an import button.
+To import the sample code, click the Import button next to the sample.

 Some packages and Asset Store packages display tags next to the version number.
 These tags provide information about the source or state of the package:

-Some source tags imply state tags and vice versa (for example, if a package is embedded in your project, then Unity automatically assumes it is in development, so only the in development tag appears in the details view).
+Some source tags imply state tags and vice versa (for example, if a package is embedded in your project, then Unity automatically assumes it is a custom package in development, so only the custom tag appears in the details view).